About Lionheart Jiu Jitsu In Brighton, CO

 However, circumstances changed, and it was clear that a small, private training area would no longer fulfill our evolving vision.
 With the need and desire to teach Jiu Jitsu as much as he can, Professor Brett Werner wanted to open an academy of his own.
 He had a vision for how he wanted to teach Jiu Jitsu and now was the perfect time to make that become a reality.

-One of the largest ways that we're "putting our money where our mouth is," is evident in our salary and compensation structure.
-The owner and Head Instructor are both unpaid.
-All other guest instructors are volunteers.
-Thankfully, we're both in unique positions where we don't require a salary from the academy, and thus the academy can run at a loss indefinitely.
-Due to this, we can provide the affordable and community-based training we really want to, without ever needing to be pressured by profit motives.
+Thankfully, they're both in unique positions where they don't require a salary from the academy.
+Due to this, Lionheart can provide the affordable and community-based training we really want, without ever needing to be pressured by profit motives.

 We're excited for the opportunity to train with our fellow community members, to build the fellowship of Jiu Jitsu, and to spread the art that we love so much.